Adam-Rix/Valentino-v1/README.md

 5. Finalize: 🛠
    6.1 Cleanup structure & docstrings; 🛠
-   6.2 Prepare for packaging as CLI tool; ⏳
+   6.2 Prepare for packaging as CLI tool. ⏳